Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ## Licenses

 - The GNU Octave codes are provided under the GPL-3.0 license.
-You are allowed to distribute/modify them as long as you cite the authors.
+You are allowed to distribute/modify them as long as you cite the author (Raphaël BOICHOT).
-- The ThermDoc database is is shared free of charge and is property of [SGTE - Scientific Group Thermodata Europe](https://www.sgte.net/en/)
+- The ThermDoc database is shared free of charge and is property of [SGTE - Scientific Group Thermodata Europe](https://www.sgte.net/en/)

 ## To cite the database in your work
 - Citation reference to add